 Eyelashes fall out

-The question remains; how long does it eyelashes take to grow back?
-For us to answer this quiz, we should understand the eyelashes’ growth cycle.
+The question remains; how long do eyelashes take to grow back?
+For us to answer this quiz, we should understand the eyelashes? growth cycle.
 It has three main stages (anagen, catagen, and telogen) as elaborated below;

 Anagen is the first growth cycle for lashes.
 It takes between 30 and 45 days.
 Here, the upper lashes grow up to around 15%, and the lower about 40%.